aurielfournier/CV/Auriel_Fournier_CV.md

 April 2017-Present  Dr. Mark Woodrey and Dr. Jim Lyons, Supervisors

 Ph.D. in **Biological Sciences**  - Arkansas Cooperative Fish and Wildlife Research Unit
-2017 **University of Arkansas**   - Distinguished Doctoral Fellowship Recipient
+May 2017 **University of Arkansas**   - Distinguished Doctoral Fellowship Recipient

 - Title: **Phenology, Habitat Use, and the Impacts of Wetland Management on Autumn Migrating Rails in Missouri** - Dr. David G. Krementz, Adviser